fluxusfrequency/blog/2015/serving-custom-json-from-your-rails-api.md

 Now `/conversations` gives us what we want:

 ```
-[{"messages":[{"body":"YOLO","recipient":{"username":"David"},"sender":{"username":"Ben"}},{"body":"Hello, world!","recipient":{"username":"Ben"},"sender":{"username":"David"}}],"participant":{"username":"David"}}]
+[
+   {
+      "messages":[
+         {
+            "body":"YOLO",
+            "recipient":{
+               "username":"David"
+            },
+            "sender":{
+               "username":"Ben"
+            }
+         },
+         {
+            "body":"Hello, world!",
+            "recipient":{
+               "username":"Ben"
+            },
+            "sender":{
+               "username":"David"
+            }
+         }
+      ],
+      "participant":{
+         "username":"David"
+      }
+   }
+]
 ```

 And `/messages` still works as well!
+Woo hoo!

 ## Wrapping Up

 The ActiveModel::Serializers gem claims to bring "convention over configuration to your JSON generation".
-It does a great job of it, but when you need to massage the data, things can get a little bit hairy.
+It does a great job of it.
+But when you need to massage the data, things can get a little bit hairy.

-Hopefully some of the tricks we've covered will help you present JSON from your Rails API the way you want.
-For this, and virtually any other problem caused by _the magic_ getting in the way, I can't suggest digging through the source code enough.
+Hopefully some of the tricks we've covered will help you serve JSON from your Rails API with the structure you want.
+For this, and virtually any other problem caused by _the magic_ getting in the way, I suggest digging through the source code.

 At the end of the day ARS is an excellent choice for getting your JSON API off the ground with a minimum of fuss.
 Good luck!

-P.S.
-Have a different approach?
-Prefer `rabl` or `jbuilder`?
-Did I leave something out?
-Leave us a comment below!